JulianFita/germydan-portfolio/README.md

 ### Contributing

 Feel free to fork the repository and submit pull requests if you’d like to add features, refactor components, or improve styling!
 Please ensure your contributions follow the existing project structure and styling conventions.

 ---

-### License

-Include license details here (e.g. MIT, GPL‑3.0, etc.), or remove this section if no license is applied.

----